How African fishermen feel the burn of their own practices – DW – 05/10/2023

 "They still develop other harmful practices to capture the little that remains," Pelebe explained, stressing that there are several studies underway to determine the exact extent of the damage caused by these techniques over the years.

-The marine scientist said that despite dwindling numbers of fish being enough proof of the disastrous impact of these practices, artisanal fishermen still fail to fully understand the consequences of their actions, ignoring the regulations, which govern their profession.
+Despite the fact that dwindling numbers of fish should be proof enough of these practices' disastrous impact of these practices, Pelebe said artisanal fishermen still fail to fully understand the consequences of their actions and ignore the regulations that govern their profession.

-But the issue is not one of sustainability alone: According to the United Nations, 2.7 million people — almost 10% of the total population of Ghana — make their living through fishing.
+The issue is not one of sustainability alone: according to the United Nations, 2.7 million people — almost 10% of the total population of Ghana — make their living through fishing.
 Furthermore, about 60% of the protein consumed in Ghana is based on fish and seafood.
 With the seabed running dry, food supply issues are also increasingly becoming a corollary of the crisis at sea.

 An unending vicious cycle